microsoft/autogen/README.md

 ```
 coverage run -m pytest test
 ```
+Then you can see the coverage report by
+`coverage report -m` or `coverage html`.
 If all the tests are passed, please also test run notebook/flaml_automl to make sure your commit does not break the notebook example.

 ## Authors